-Pupils enter the Senior school at Kent College Dubai at the age of 11, in Year 7.
+Pupils enter the Senior school at KC Dubai at the age of 11, in Year 7.
 Each pupil is allocated a tutor who oversees their pastoral and academic welfare.
 In addition, all pupils become members of one of four competitive school Houses – Chaucer, Becket, Marlowe or Augustine.

 Pupils are helped and encouraged to develop a strong work ethic inside the classroom, where expectations are always high.
 Sport, art, music and drama are encouraged at all levels.
 There are team-building and personal development activities, and numerous opportunities for trips.
 There are also teacher and pupil exchanges between Kent College Dubai and its sister school in Canterbury, as well as other opportunities to create close ties between the two schools, including a daily routine that allows joint lessons to take place in both schools.